B. F. Skinner: Psychodynamic psychology

 Skinner has been repeatedly criticized for his supposed animosity towards Sigmund Freud, psychoanalysis, and psychodynamic psychology.
 Some have argued, however, that Skinner shared several of Freud's assumptions, and that he was influenced by Freudian points of view in more than one field, among them the analysis of defense mechanisms, such as repression.
 To study such phenomena, Skinner even designed his own projective test, the "verbal summator" described above.

 Temple Grandin

 In her 2005 book, Animals in Translation, animal behaviorist Temple Grandin claimed that Skinner attempted to touch her legs without consent during a meeting and that she verbally rebuffed him.
 She recalled that she was approximately 18 years old at the time.
-She repeated this claim in a 2006 interview with NPR and a 2018 interview with the Center for Autism and Related Disorders (although she stated in the 2006 interview that Skinner touched her prior to being rebuffed and in the 2018 interview that he asked if he could touch her prior to being rebuffed).
+She repeated this allegation in a 2006 interview with NPR and a 2018 interview with the Center for Autism and Related Disorders (although she stated in the 2006 interview that Skinner touched her prior to being rebuffed and in the 2018 interview that he asked if he could touch her prior to being rebuffed).
+In the 2018 interview, Grandin further stated, "I talked to somebody just recently about it that worked with B. F. Skinner years ago, and they said, 'Oh, yeah, that's B. F.; that's the kind of stuff he did.'"
 In the book and both interviews, Grandin also claimed Skinner was dismissive of her suggestion that a better understanding of how the brain functions would lead to a better understanding of behavior, but that he reversed this position following a stroke later in life.